Antoin Essomba

-Antoine Loic Essomba Bikoula (born 1 December 2003) is a Cameroonian professional footballer who currently plays as a forward for Inter Turku in the Veikkausliiga.
+Antoine Loic Essomba Bikoula (born 1 December 2003) is a Cameroonian professional footballer who currently plays as a forward for Al-Kholood in Saudi Pro League.

 Club career

 Essomba made his Fortuna Liga debut for Žilina against MFK Skalica on 11 February 2023.

 On 16 January 2025, Finnish Veikkausliiga club Inter Turku announced the signing of Essomba on a 1+1-year deal.
 He was named the Veikkausliiga Player of the Month in June 2025, after having scored two goals with two assists and helped Inter to stay unbeaten.

+In September 2026, Essomba joined Saudi Pro League club Al-Kholood for a rumoured €1 million transfer fee.